eklem/secure-sound-json-transfer/README.md

 # p2p-secure-sound-json-transfer
-Transferring JSON from phone to phone(s) through sounds.
-And encrypt the characters before transferred as sound. fExperiments to see if it will work.
+Transferring JSON from phone to phone(s) through sound.
+And encrypt the characters before transferred as sound.
+Experiments to see if it will work.

 ## Issue #1 - Generating, playing, receiving and checking sounds